vlstill/tedi/memory-models.md

 Sadly, this semantics seems to be rather unfortunate -- while it intended to allow wide range of optimizations, it later turned out that it disallows certain reasonable optimizations \cite{Cenciarelli2007, Sevcik2008, Torlak2010}.

 Indeed the task of disallowing out-of-thin-air values while allowing optimizations is hard and there is no consensus on this topic.
-For example, the C++11 memory model allows these behaviors, but at the same time states that implementations are discouraged to exhibit them \cite{TODO}.
+For example, the C++11 memory model allows these behaviors, but at the same time states that implementations are discouraged to exhibit them \cite{cppmemmod}.
 The framework for for description of hardware memory models introduced in \cite{Alglave2010_fences} disallows out-of-thin-air values based on data and control dependencies.
 This is too strict for use in programming language memory model as these dependencies are changed by optimizers.
 It might be acceptable for hardware memory models where dependencies are more explicit and no current hardware exhibits this behavior, but \cite{Flur2016} mentions that this behavior is intentionally left allowed by the ARMv8 memory model, in accordance with intends of the hardware architects.